feingoldj/Yeshivish-Webmasters/README.md

            -- think we should use an IDE
 - swift or objective-C?
 - what program should we use for tutorials?
 Treehouse?
-- which app are we building?
+- should we all learn the same thing, or should we diversify?

-- interaction between front + back ends?
+- interaction between front + back ends / how does designing the platform relate to building the function?

 Treehouse: username: jfeingo2@jhu.edu
            password: jfeingold